 The Oil Used In F1

-Your car engine may produce RPMs of up to, say, 6,000 or 7,000, which is a lot of turning every minute.
-However, an F1 engine may turn at speeds of up to 15,000RPM.
-This is a massive increase, so it is easy to imagine how much harder it is to keep an engine and the relevant components working at more than twice the speed of your regular car.
+Your car’s engine may produce RPMs of up to, say, 6,000 or 7,000, which is a lot of turning every minute.
+However, an F1 engine may turn at speeds of up to 15,000 RPM (although drivers will usually shift a few thousand revs below this limit).
+This is a massive increase, so it’s not hard to imagine how much more difficult it is to keep an engine and the relevant components working at more than twice the speed of your regular car.

 Synthetic Oils

-In order to keep all the parts moving at these high speeds without any problems, the oils need to be carefully created in very special – and secretive – ways, that help to give teams the edge over their competition.
+In order to keep all the parts moving at these high speeds without any problems, the oils need to be carefully created in very special – and secretive – ways, to help give teams the edge over their competition.
 Most oils are synthetic, but they are not the kinds of oil that you could go and buy at your local auto shop, as they are extremely advanced and very expensive.

 During the creation process, there will be lots of chemical additives combined with the base oil to help give it extra performance capabilities.
 Some of these additives are used to lower the viscosity of the oil, in other words to make it thinner, which helps to enhance its heat resistance and makes it easier to move around inside the engine, boosting performance.